whitestone8214/MiniF/readme.md

 # Mini F
-Mini F-Droid client
+Tiny F-Droid client\
-Version 0.0
+Version 1.0

 ## How to build